CCI-Tools/cate/docs/source/architecture.rst

 Software-as-a-Service (SaaS)
 ============================
-This section describes components and architecture of Cate SaaS.
-This might serve as reference for Cate SaaS deployments on various cloud providers.

-The following schematic illustrates interaction of various SaaS components.
+Cate Software-as-a-Service (SaaS) has been designed to deliver Cate software instances to users, so they do not need to install and configure the software on their own.

+Cate SaaS does this by providing individual Cate service instances to logged-in users.
+These instances serve as backends for the Cate GUI (access via the Cate CLI will follow soon).
+The Cate GUI can now be accessed via a dedicated URL in an internet browser (*Cate WebUI*) or traditionally installed as a desktop application (*Cate Desktop*).

+The design of the Cate SaaS and the utilized software components makes it independent of the cloud providers.
+Cate SaaS tenants may be deployed on AWS, GCP, OTC, or any ESA DIAS.

 .. figure:: _static/figures/catehub_components.png
    :align: center

-   Architecture of Cate SaaS.
+   High-level architecture of Cate SaaS.

+The figure above illustrates the major components of the Cate SaaS and their relationships.
+In the following these components and their interactions are described in more detail.

 Cate Docker
 -----------
-Cate Docker is containerized Cate core image that provides an isolated, frozen environment for Cate core.
+Cate Docker is the containerised Cate software.
+It is a Docker image that provides an isolated, frozen Python environment comprising a Python 3.8 interpreter, the Cate Python Core, and all of its dependencies.
 This image forms lowest layer of cate service in Cate SaaS through its WebAPI.
-Users may also use the image for their local Cate installation.
+Users may also use the image for running Cate locally, on their own machines.

 The source for building Cate containers is hosted at https://github.com/CCI-Tools/cate-docker and pre-build images are hosted at `https://quay.io <https://quay.io/bcdev/cate-webapi/>`_.
 The repository will soon be made public.
-In the future, cate container images may support a way to launch both the cate webapi as well as jupyter notebooks under a single environment.
-This can provide users access to their persistant storage and remote cate workspace in jupyter notebooks for any further analysis or to develop cate operators.
+In the future, Cate container images may support a way to launch both the Cate WebAPI as well as Jupyter Notebooks under a single environment.
+This provides users access to persistent storage for their Cate workspaces.

 Kubernetes Cluster
 ------------------
-Kubernetes automates container orchestration and management on cloud environment.
+Kubernetes automates container orchestration and management in cloud environments.
 Using Kubernetes provides load balancing, scalability and portablity of Cate SaaS to multiple cloud providers among other benefits.

 CateHub
 -------
 CateHub exploits cloud environments to spawn Cate Docker to multiple users with attached computational resources and persistant storage.
 Such a design pattern is very similar to JupyterHub_.
 Hence, CateHub's architecture is derived from it.
 At its core is a so-called hub server that facilitates interaction with its sub-components that handle its house keeping tasks.
 The hub can be managed over its REST API.
-This REST API is used in Cate's GUI (web or desktop) to start cate WebAPI services for each user.
+This REST API is used in Cate's GUI (web or desktop) to start Cate WebAPI services for each user.
 The relevant sub-components of CateHub are described here for illustrating their roles in Cate SaaS.

 - The spawner component of the hub, communicates with the Kubernetes Cluster via its Kubernetes API to spawn pods containing Cate docker containers.
 A customisable configuration requests computational resources and persistant storage